 Bolognese Sauce is a is an Italian sauce for pasta made with a blend of meat, such as beef or pork, slow cooked with onions, carrots, celery, garlic and tomatoes.
 Traditionally, milk or cream is stirred in for a rich, creamy texture which I do not do in this recipe.

-If you want to go the traditional route, you can stir in 1/2 cup milk or cream to the Bolognese sauce at the end of cooking.
+If you want to go the traditional route, you can stir in 1/2 cup milk or half and half to the Bolognese sauce at the end of cooking.

 It’s excellent for making an easy Spaghetti Bolognese topped with a little ricotta cheese or grated parmesan.